Documentation-portfolio/Razorpay-orders-api/api-documentation.md

 - `1`: Retrieves orders for which payments have been authorized.

 - `0`: Retrieves orders for which payments have not been authorized.

-**count** integer

-The number of orders you want to fetch.
-The default value is 10.
-The maximum value is 100.
-You can use `count` for pagination, along with `skip`.

-**skip** integer

-The number of orders you want to skip.
-The default value is `0`.
-You can use `skip` for pagination, along with `count`.

 ## Response Parameters